Which of the following statements is true about the hybridization... | Channels for Pearson+

 1

-Identify the molecular structure of ethene (C2H4).
-Ethene consists of two carbon atoms double-bonded to each other, with each carbon atom also bonded to two hydrogen atoms.
+Identify the molecular formula of methane, which is CH₄, indicating one carbon atom bonded to four hydrogen atoms.

-Understand the concept of hybridization.
-Hybridization involves the mixing of atomic orbitals to form new hybrid orbitals suitable for the pairing of electrons to form chemical bonds.
+Understand that hybridization is a concept used to describe the mixing of atomic orbitals to form new hybrid orbitals, which can explain the geometry of molecular bonding.

-Determine the type of hybridization for carbon atoms in ethene.
-In ethene, each carbon atom forms three sigma bonds (two with hydrogen atoms and one with the other carbon atom) and one pi bond (with the other carbon atom).
+Recognize that in methane, the carbon atom forms four sigma (σ) bonds with hydrogen atoms, requiring four equivalent orbitals.

-Recognize that forming three sigma bonds requires three hybrid orbitals.
-The carbon atoms in ethene use one s orbital and two p orbitals to form three sp2 hybrid orbitals, leaving one p orbital to form the pi bond.
+Recall that the carbon atom's ground state electron configuration is 1s² 2s² 2p².
+To form four equivalent bonds, one 2s and three 2p orbitals hybridize to form four sp³ hybrid orbitals.

 Watch next